Minimizing food waste for everyone’s favorite lettuce, pickles, patties and buns

 The stock system was still being done in pencil and paper and loaded into a system designed in the 1980’s.

 Because of this, stock information was often incorrect, so managers took to ordering more food than necessary to compensate for the system’s limitations.
 Enter Aerolab with some new, fresh digital solutions.

 What People Needed

-Talking to the managers, sales associates, and the operations team helped us understand how the process was being used and how it could be improved:
+This gave us how the process was being used and how it could be improved.:

 And one insight was clear — no one enjoyed entering the same information into half a dozen systems, multiple times a day.

 In addition, we clocked that the behind-the-counter crew gets interrupted (on average) every 10 minutes.
 This makes doing any kind of detail-oriented work exceedingly difficult.

 With this in mind, we developed a two-prong solution.

 Create better tools so management could have more accurate information.